trys/trysv4/site/content/blog/state-of-the-browser-2018.md

 ## How to be a Web A/V Artist Part 2: Picking Up the Threads

 Ruth John talked about Web Audio and visualisations, but the key part of the talk was on web workers and worklets.
+Workers

+Workers bring multi-threading to JavaScript.
+Computationally complex tasks can be pushed to other threads leaving the main thread to handle scrolling, rendering and general DOM work.

+It was super interesting to learn about transferable, and how they literally pluck the data from one thread to the other, leaving nothing behind.

+This all feels pretty low-level and scary!
+But the API is actually quite straightforward. `worker.postMessage()` sends the data, and `worker.addEventListener('message');` receives it.

+## Bring on the design tools

+Chris Mills walked us through the exciting new tools in Firefox, and showed how perfect they are for designers to use.

+The easing tool, variable fonts editor and animation inspector were particular highlights.
+They're set up to allow on-the-fly adjustments to make your site 'feel' right - something designes are incredibly good at!

+I'm also really excited to see how Firefox works in a dev tools 'history' to make changes persist across page loads.